george-hawkins/mini-quad-2023/build.md

 In retrospect, I'd install the VTX and camera before the ESC - detaching the camera connector from the VTX was stressful and I wouldn't recommend it.

+**Update:** I did do this - make sure the camera cables is where you want it (I wanted mine off to the side of the ESC rather than running under it) and that it doesn't end up to the wrong side of any cables when e.g. soldering down the motor wires.
+Also, I covered the VTX cable in masking tape to protect it (mainly from just being marked with flux - I assume it's coated with silicone and would survice contact with the soldering iron) but the tape was hard to remove after everything was soldered in place - so, avoid wrapping it around the cable such that the tape sticks to itself.

 Unlike the antenna side (which is super simple), the little latch on the camera side of the VTX is stuck down with a little pad but just ease it off (it won't pull anything else with it).
 To remove the camera connector, go in under the cable with somthing thin and narrow and pry the connector up from its center.

 You can see someone making it look easy (working with the same kind of camera connector but on a DJI VTX module) at around the 24s mark in this [video](https://www.youtube.com/watch?v=r9Yb4ThHNGA).